joaogdcarvalho/joaogdcarvalho/README.md

 # Hi there!

 My name is João, I've been working as a Developer for 5 years and before that as Computer Teacher, every now and then the wi-fi router would have been turned off when students didn't contribute to the progress of the class.
-If you were one of the people innocently impacted by this action, sorry about that!
+If you were one of the people innocently impacted by this action.

 Wide experience with Back-end projects (<strong>.NET Framework, .NET Core, ASP.NET MVC, Microsoft SQL Server</strong>) and Front-end projects (<strong>HTML5, CSS3, JavaScript</strong>) and been ~~beating my brains out~~ learning and creating solutions with <strong>TypeScript, React.js, React Native</strong> and <strong>Node.js</strong>